 FEATURE: As US investors quit climate alliances, attention turns to shareholders

-Published 15:37 on January 16, 2025 / Last updated at 15:37 on January 16, 2025 / / Americas, Climate Talks, EMEA, International, US, Voluntary
+Published 15:37 on January 16, 2025 / Last updated at 15:37 on January 16, 2025 / / Americas (US & Canada), EMEA (Europe), Insights (Features), International (UN Climate Talks), Net Zero Transition (Industrial Decarbonisation, Investment, Reporting & Disclosure), Voluntary (VCM Governance)

-US financial institutions say they will stick with their climate commitments despite quitting international net-zero alliances — but the loss of oversight and transparency provided by the alliances puts more pressure on policymakers and shareholders to ensure that promises are fulfilled.
+US financial institutions say they will stick with their climate commitments despite quitting international net zero alliances — but the loss of oversight and transparency provided by the alliances puts more pressure on policymakers and shareholders to ensure that promises are fulfilled.

-US financial institutions say they will stick with their climate commitments despite quitting international net-zero alliances — but the loss of oversight and transparency provided by the alliances puts more pressure on policymakers and shareholders to ensure that promises are fulfilled.
+US financial institutions say they will stick with their climate commitments despite quitting international net zero alliances — but the loss of oversight and transparency provided by the alliances puts more pressure on policymakers and shareholders to ensure that promises are fulfilled.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium or Net Zero Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
-If you already have a Carbon Pulse account, log in here.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
+If you already have a Carbon Pulse account, login here.

 This page is intended to be viewed online and may not be printed.